linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

         RewriteRule ^(.*)$ https://www.example.com/roundcube/$1 [R,L]
         </IfModule>

 3. Within your Terminal session, use the arrow keys to move your cursor to the end of the file.
 Right click on the Terminal and select **Paste**.
-The above text exerpt will appear inside of nano.
+The text excerpt above will appear inside of nano.

 4. Replace `example.com` with the FQDN or IP address of your Linode.